ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The conformance certificate is a report (in PDF format) that attests to the fact that your current system has successfully passed its expected test cases.
 The option
 to generate this is only visible if your system has succeeded in all configured tests.
-If this is the case and the option is still not visible, this means that your
-community administrator has disabled this feature.
-In such a case you will need to contact your administrator to obtain it.

 Assuming the option is available for you, clicking the button will generate the certificate and prompt you for its download.
 The certificate will typically resemble the
 following sample: